Sequart Organization is devoted to the study of popular culture and the promotion of comic books as a legitimate artform.

 Editorial Policy and Submissions

 Sequart is committed to bridging the gap between academia and fandom, to making scholarship accessible to the general reading public, and to putting complex thoughts into the plainest language possible.

 Online content remains the copyright of the writer(s).
 Sequart only takes non-exclusive rights to digital publication.
 (We ask that writers inform us if they reuse content that’s first appeared on our site, and we don’t expect writers to repost material on another site — although doing so remains their right.
 In turn, we retain the material as part of our archive.)

 We are especially interested in providing a home for minority viewpoints, including those of women.
 We believe there’s a real need for such viewpoints, particularly in American comics and pop culture criticism.

 Except for material not fitting with our mission statement, Sequart believes in discriminating based on quality (of writing, thought, and research) but not based on subject matter.
 In other words, we believe that any subject or stance is fair game (up to and including criticism of this policy!).
 We believe that journalism and scholarship — not to mention free thinking — requires precisely this policy.
 And we’re not beholden to any corporate or outside interests that would compel us to act otherwise.
 We have faith that most professionals whose work might be discussed are adults, like us, who can handle criticism as long as it’s thoughtful and considered.

-Submissions of book and movie pitches may be directed to email@example.com
+Submissions of book/movie pitches and online magazine article pitches may be directed to firstname.lastname@example.org